dgraph-io/dgraph/contrib/config/backups/azure/README.md

 ### Using Kubernetes with Helm Charts

-For Kubernetes, you can deploy Minio Azure Gateway, Dgraph cluster, and a Kubernetes Cronjob that triggers backups using [helm](https://helm.sh/docs/intro/install/).
+For Kubernetes, you can deploy [MinIO Azure Gateway](https://docs.min.io/docs/minio-gateway-for-azure.html), Dgraph cluster, and a Kubernetes Cronjob that triggers backups using [helm](https://helm.sh/docs/intro/install/).

 #### Configuring Secrets Values